-- Work within departments to ensure all students have connections to at least one faculty member. - Use orientations to teach students about the importance of connection. - Consider light-touch psychological interventions to build students' identities as learners and combat stereotype threat.
-For example, the growth mindset interventions at University of Texas led by David Yeager and his team have shown great success.30 - Integrate collecting and reviewing data about who students are and how their identities intersect into the regular operations of the institution.
+- Consider light-touch psychological interventions to build students' identities as learners and combat stereotype threat.
+For example, the growth mindset interventions at University of Texas led by David Yeager and his team have shown great success.26 - Integrate collecting and reviewing data about who students are and how their identities intersect into the regular operations of the institution.
 This can happen through data cafes, reports, and dashboards that are regularly shared, and new structures for department and administrative meetings.

-30 Broda, M., Yun, J., Schneider, B., Yeager, D. S., Walton, G. M., & Diemer, M. (2018).
+26 Broda, M., Yun, J., Schneider, B., Yeager, D. S., Walton, G. M., & Diemer, M. (2018).
 Reducing inequality in academic success for incoming college students: A randomized trial of growth mindset and belonging interventions.
 Journal of Research on Educational Effectiveness, 11(3), 317-338.